 Often, your insurer may call a vendor to inspect the damage and determine both the cause of the fire and what repairs may be required.

 However, if you believe the inspection has not been conducted properly it is important to consider speaking with a qualified attorney to help property owners find qualified experts to evaluate the damage and the cause, arrange for experienced appraisers to consider the full amount of damage involved, and help property owners recover any compensation he or she is entitled

 Does my policy cover home inventory?

 To make keeping track of inventory as easy as possible, it is important to keep a good record of inventory with photos, receipts, or videos.
 A copy of this should be kept in a safe location away from your home.

 Will my insurance company pay the extra expense of living elsewhere?

 Typically, your insurance company will pay the reasonable cost to maintain your household until your home has been repaired.

-Our dedicated attorneys are here to help property and homeowners understand their legal rights.
-Please call our office at (310) 943-1171 or contact us via email at email@example.com
+Do you need help with filing a fire damage insurance claim in Los Angeles?
+Our dedicated attorneys at KAASS Law are here to help property and homeowners understand their legal rights.
+Please call our office at (310) 943-1171 or contact us via email at firstname.lastname@example.org